good3n/tomgooden/src/blog/2019-12-01_estimated-read-time-function-wordpress/index.md

 Adding an estimated read time to your WordPress blog is easier than you may think.
 Often, guides will suggest you install yet another plugin to achieve your desired functionality.
 But in the case of displaying content read time, there are only two simple steps.

-Open your theme's `functions.php` file in your WordPress root directory, and paste the following code.
+Open your theme's `functions.php` file in your WordPress root directory, and paste the following function:

 ```php
 function reading_time( $content='', $speed = 225 ) {